Solon-Archon/BFP/README.md

 Consensus is not required for all software changes.
 It is only required for changes that will cause a split in the network.
 Development teams are free to make any software changes to their own code base that do not cause a split the network.
 Sometimes software upgrades will be required that can potentially cause a split in the network.
 It is important there is a process that the various development teams agree to follow, that allows upgrades to happen without causing a network split.
 Equally, it is important that each development team is able to offer up solutions to solving a problem, that may not necessarily be compatible with the solutions provided by the other teams.

-In the bitcoin white paper the following sentence refers to a decision making process:

->The proof-of-work also solves the problem of determining representation in majority decision making.
-If the majority were based on one-IP-address-one-vote, it could be subverted by anyone able to allocate many IPs.
-Proof-of-work is essentially one-CPU-one-vote.
-The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it.

-Satoshi may have been suggesting that decisions could be made by all miners simply following the majority after a vote.
-In this way the network is able to make upgrades and the network remains in consensus at all times (i.e. no network splits).
-My proposal is essentially just this in a more formalised process.

 &nbsp;
 &nbsp;